wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-application-proxy-custom-domains.md

 A: Yes, unless the two applications share the same external host. <br>
 …..<br>
 Q: If I register a new domain, can I use that domain? <br>
-A: Yes, the list of domains is fed from is the tenant’s verified domain list. <br>
+A: Yes, the list of domains is fed from is the tenant's verified domain list. <br>
 …<br>
 Q: What happens when a cert expires ? <br>
 A: You will get a warning in the certificate section in the application configuration page.
 When a user tries to access the application, a security warning will pop up. <br>